Davey Tree Expert Company: Environmental science

 John Davey established the Davey Institute of Tree Surgery in 1908.
 A training facility was staffed by experts and also provided employees with the skills and tools needed to advance tree science.
 Today, the company still provides basic tree science as the educational foundation for its employees.

-Davey is building a new research and training facility at its home headquarters in Kent, Ohio.
-It's about 175 acres of property that will test how to build more sustainable landscapes as the world faces climate change.
-This property is known as the Davey SEED Campus.
-Some areas it plans to research are water management and pollinator habitat.
-Davey also made a deal with the Kent Board of Education to exchange a derelict elementary for some other property.
-The Kent school district made this deal according to its Superintendent.
 According to the company, scientists and technical advisers guide field service teams in diagnosing and prescribing products, application procedure, and pest and disease cultural practices.

+Davey is building a new research and training facility, known as the Davey Science, Employee Education and Development (SEED) Campus, at its home headquarters in Kent, Ohio.
+The campus covers approximately 190 acre and will be used for a variety of research and training programs.
+Some areas it plans to research are water management and pollinator habitat as well as ways to test how to build more sustainable landscapes as the world faces climate change.

+The campus mainly occupies the former Oak Knolls East Golf Course, and Davey also made a deal with the Kent City School District to exchange the closed Franklin Elementary School, which was adjacent to the golf course property, for some other property adjacent to the district's middle and high school campus.
+Construction began in 2022 and will feature a 25000 sqft training facility and a 10700 sqft indoor climbing center.
+The SEED campus is expected to open in 2025.

 The company partners with other organizations to promote the benefits of trees, such as the Arbor Day Foundation, American Forests, International Society of Arboriculture and the Tree Care Industry Association and programs like the National Register of Big Trees and fundraisers like Tour des Trees.
 It also partners with universities such as Kent State.

-In 2013, it published its first corporate social responsibility report.
+In 2012, the company published its first corporate social responsibility report.
 The company has been involved in many projects to help care for the environment with initiatives such as i-Tree, software created by Davey and the USDA Forest Service used to quantify the benefit of trees, as well as helping the National Park Service care for the trees at the Flight 93 National Memorial.
 It also assists and helps clean up from natural disasters, such as Hurricane Rita and Hurricane Katrina.
 Hurricane Katrina created widespread tree damage prompting the International Society of Arboriculture, Davey Tree, and Urban Forest Strike Teams to deploy certified arborists into at least nine communities along the Mississippi/Louisiana Gulf Coast.
 Throughout September and October 2017, thousands of federal, state, and private agencies were deployed to areas that were impacted by hurricanes Harvey, Irma, Maria, and Nate.
 These first responders are there to help the people in the storm's path.
 However, Davey is part of another group of responders that go into storm-ravaged towns to aid the trees.